 Our new development activity was paused in 2017, whilst the organisation created a further capacity to provide more much-needed homes.
 Following this short break, our Board has approved our new Growth Strategy, which means that we will again be able to provide more homes.

 We aim to provide good quality affordable homes and services for those in the greatest need in the Bradford district, and over two-thirds of our homes have three bedrooms or more.
-Over 80% of our residents are of Bangladeshi or Pakistani origin, but we cater to all those in housing need.
+Over 80% of our residents are from a BAME origin, but we cater to all those in housing need.

 Our customer satisfaction levels are extremely high and are consistently in the 90% plus bracket – we sum up our ambition in this area as providing a “hassle-free” housing service to our customers.